 However, a person with disability cannot be disadvantaged overall by the ceasing of Mobility Allowance as a result of receiving an NDIS funded package of supports.

-Q. If I receive a DisabilityCare package and leave a launch site, will I receive Mobility Allowance?
+Q. If I receive an NDIS package and leave a trial site, will I receive Mobility Allowance?

-Q. I live in a DisabilityCare launch site but I am not a participant in the NDIS.
+Q. I live in an NDIS trial site but I am not a participant in the NDIS.
 Will my Mobility Allowance be affected?

-No. Mobility Allowance will continue, unaffected, for recipients of Mobility Allowance residing in launch sites who do not become participants of DisabilityCare Australia.
+No. Mobility Allowance will continue, unaffected, for recipients of Mobility Allowance residing in launch sites who do not become participants of the NDIS.

 Q. Will access to NDIS funding impact on access to the Disability Support Pension – Blind?